 1. PRESIDIUM MEETINGS 06

+1.1 Presidium holds meeting in Bozen/Bolzano 06

 2. MINORITY SAFEPACK INITIATIVE 07

 2.1 FUEN President and Minority Commissioner together at the European affairs committee 07

-2.2 FUEN President: "We do not throw in the towel!"
-08

-2.3 Statement of FUEN regarding the governmental level dispute on the Minority SafePack in Romania 08

-2.4 Workshop about the Minority SafePack Citizens' Initiative in Budapest 09

-3. FUEN CONGRESS 2014 10

-3.1 Official Opening 10

-3.2 Ukraine - Crimea 10

-3.3 Symposium on the occasion of Europe Day 11

-3.4 MILAS 11

-3.5 FUEN - Assembly of Delegates 12

-3.6 "Minority Market" / Minority evening in Flensborghus / Excursion in North Friesland / Gala-evening 12

-4. LANGUAGE DIVERSITY 13

-4.1 Our language diversity campaign 13

-4.2 Map of Minorities & Regional and Minority Languages of Europe -J 14

-4.3 Our language diversity toolkit - with creative and specific products 14

-5. EUROPEAN ELECTIONS 2014 - FUEN-MEMBERS ARE ENTERING THE EUROPEAN PARLIAMENT 15

-6. FUEN IN STRASBOURG 16

-7. FUEN AND MIDAS ON FACT FINDING MISSION TO THE WESTERN THRACE TURKS 17

-8. MINISTER OF THE INTERIOR MEETS WITH THE MINORITIES IN GERMANY AT THE OPEN 18

-0. HOUSE 2014 OF THE GERMAN FEDERAL GOVERNMENT 10

-9. GEORGIA AND THE MESHKETIAN TURKS 19

-9.1 FUEN expresses strong discontent and bewilderment with the statement of Georgian Minister 19

-9.2 Visit to the Winter Session of the Parliamentary Assembly of the Council of Europe 19

-9.3 About the Autumn Session 19

-10. 20

-11. EUROPEADA IN SOUTH TYROL 22

-12. 24

-12. 12.1 FUEN expresses its deep concern about the escalating situation in Ukraine and in the 24

-autonomous republic of Crimea -4

-12.2 Ukrainian Minority Commissioner visits Flensburg 24

-12.3 Minorities in Ukraine 25

-12.4 Members of FUEN in Ukraine 25

-13. NPLD, FUEN AND MERCATOR CELEBRATE THE EUROPEAN DAY OF LANGUAGES TOGETHER 26

-14. VICE PRESIDENT TIMMERMANS OF THE EUROPEAN COMMISSION HAS MEETING WITH FUEN 27

-15. CONFERENCE "THE LANGUAGES OF THE CHARTER IN GERMANY - A SUBJECT FOR ALL" 28

-16. WORKING GROUPS IN FUEN 29

-16.1 Meeting of the Working Group of German Minorities (AGDM) in Berlin 29

-16.2 Seminar of the Slavic Minorities started in Bautzen 30

-16.3 FUEN working Group of the Turkic Minorities met for the first time during the founding event in Ankara 31

-17. FUEN CONCERNED ABOUT THE POSITION OF THE FRISIAN LANGUAGE IN THE MEDIA IN THE NETHERLANDS 32

-18. 33

-19. OUTLOOK TO THE YEAR 2015 34

-19.1 January 34

-19.2 February 34

-19.3 March 34

-19.4 April 35

-19.5 May 35

-))
+3. STATEMENT OF FUEN REGARDING THE GOVERNMENTAL LEVEL DISPUTE ON THE MINORITY SAFEPACK IN ROMANIA 08

+3.1 Workshop about the Minority SafePack Citizens' Initiative in Budapest 09

+4. FUEN CONGRESS 2014 10

+4.1 Official Opening 10

+4.2 Ukraine - Crimea 10

+4.3 Symposium on the occasion of Europe Day 11

+4.4 MILAS 11

+4.5 FUEN - Assembly of Delegates 12

+4.6 "Minority Market" / Minority evening in Flensborghus / Excursion in North Friesland / Gala-evening 12

+5. LANGUAGE DIVERSITY 13

+5.1 Our language diversity campaign 13

+5.2 Map of Minorities & Regional and Minority Languages of Europe 14

+5.3 Our language diversity toolkit - with creative and specific products 14

+6. EUROPEAN ELECTIONS 2014 - FUEN-MEMBERS ARE ENTERING THE EUROPEAN PARLIAMENT 15

+7. FUEN IN STRASBOURG 16

+8. FUEN AND MIDAS ON FACT FINDING MISSION TO THE WESTERN THRACE TURKS 17

+9. MINISTER OF THE INTERIOR MEETS WITH THE MINORITIES IN GERMANY AT THE OPEN 18

+HOUSE 2014 OF THE GERMAN FEDERAL GOVERNMENT

+10. GEORGIA AND THE MESHKETIAN TURKS 19

+10.1 FUEN expresses strong discontent and bewilderment with the statement of Georgian Minister 19

+11. OFFICIAL OPENING OF THE OFFICE OF THE HOUSE OF MINORITIES 20

+12. EUROPEADA IN SOUTH TYROL 22

+13. CRISIS IN UKRAINE 24

+13.1 FUEN expresses its deep concern about the escalating situation in Ukraine and in the 24

+autonomous republic of Crimea

+13.2 Ukrainian Minority Commission visits Flensburg 24

+13.3 Minorities in Ukraine 25

+13.4 Members of FUEN in Ukraine: 25

+14. 26

+15. VICE PRESIDENT TIMMERMANS OF THE EUROPEAN COMMISSION HAS MEETING WITH FUEN 27

+16. CONFERENCE "THE LANGUAGES OF THE CHARTER IN GERMANY - A SUBJECT FOR ALL" 28

+17. WORKING GROUPS IN FUEN 29

+17.1 Meeting of the Working Group of German Minorities (AGDM) in Berlin 29

+17.2 Seminar of the Slavic Minorities started in Bautzen 30

+17.3 FUEN working Group of the Turkic Minorities met for the first time during the founding event in Ankara 31

+18. FUEN CONCERNED ABOUT THE POSITION OF THE FRISIAN LANGUAGE IN THE MEDIA IN THE NETHERLANDS 32

+19. INTERGROUP FOR NATIONAL MINORITIES RE-ESTABLISHED - EFFECTIVE LOBBY BY FUEN AND PARTNERS 33

+20. OUTLOOK TO THE YEAR 2015 34

+20.1 January 34

+20.2 February 34

+20.3 March 34

+20.4 April 35

+20.5 May 35